9 Most Sustainable Hoodie Brands: The Conscious Consumer’s Guide

 How do they ensure their ethics?

 Colorful Standard traces most of their supply chain.
 Their final production stage happens in Portugal, a medium-risk country for labor abuse.
-They manufacture in-house at their own manufacturing center, RTG Textiles, to ensure ethics in the supply chain.
-They state that they work under the European Labour Law, which ensures that all employees at their manufacturing center work fair hours for fair wages
+They also manufacture in-house at their own manufacturing center, RTG Textiles, to ensure ethics in the supply chain.
+On top of that, they state that they work under the European Labour Law, which ensures that all employees at their manufacturing center work fair hours for fair wages.

 🤝